 - Empty can or jar to make your own shaker.

 This is what I use to make the deodorizer I use most often.
 I will include alternative combinations later in the article.

-Step One: Mixing Your Ingredients
+Step 1: Mix Your Ingredients

 So, begin by pouring your soap into your mixing bin.
 Be sure to break up any clumps so that your mixture can sprinkle easily.

-Step Two: Additional Ingredients
+Step 2: Add Additional Ingredients

 Add your other ingredients.
-If you want to use the mixture for cleaning as well as for deodorizing you might want to omit the baby powder.
+If you want to use the mixture for cleaning as well as for deodorizing, you might want to omit the baby powder.
 Without the powder, this recipe also makes a good scrub for rugs and upholstered furniture.

 Stir the mixture well, breaking up any additional clumps.
 If you double or triple the recipe, you can do the mixing in a large plastic container.
 Simply refill your shaker can or jar whenever needed from your bulk supply.